 The proposed exploration activities will occur in the dry season with minimal if any precipitation falling resulting in reduced watercourse flows in the region.
-As illustrated in Figure 8, the mean average rainfall during proposed exploration activities occurring within September and October is 4.3mm and 18mm respectively.
+As illustrated in Figure 10 and Figure 13, the mean average rainfall during proposed exploration activities occurring within September and October is 4.3mm and 18mm respectively.
 During exploration activities, the physical, chemical and biological water quality immediately downstream of the activities will remain consistent with water quality immediately upstream of the activity.
 Therefore, there will be negligible impacts on the physical, chemical and biological attributes that support and maintain natural aquatic and terrestrial ecosystems in the area.
+In addition, the Chaquilla project exploration activities will occur approximately 15km from the nearest Water Act defined watercourse.